 At last, I was free.

 And New Year.
 So it all fit together perfectly.
-I mean, here I was.
-It was January 31st, and I was all alone in the Potter McMansion.
-The Tweedle Trio had gone off to some rock concert, and Lily and Ginny were at The Burrow...
+Here I was, December 31st, all alone at the Potter Mansion.
+The Tweedle Trio had gone off to that rock concert of theirs, Lily and Ginny were at The Burrow, and Dom in the Alps...
 Leaving me.
-Home alone.
-With no entertainment.
-And while my first plan of action had been to charm mustaches onto every picture of Potter in the house, I’d decided to do something else.
+Home alone with no entertainment.
+And while my first plan of action had been to charm mustaches onto every framed photo of Potter in the house, I’d decided to do something else.

 Hence: Nutella Hair.™

-“Well, Aggy, after Arnold and I made sure you weren’t in danger any longer, we decided it might be best to... stay here.
+“Well, Aggy, after Arnold and I made sure you weren’t in danger any longer, we decided it might be best to...
+Stay here.
 In the Bahamas.
 Just for a while.”
 My mother had said, all blissed-out and seashell-haired.
 Seriously.
-There were seashells.
-Braided.
-Into.
+There were seashells braided into.
 Her.
 Hair.
 What next?
 A coconut bra?

 “What?”
 I’d said numbly.
 My voice had sounded like a tinny echo, like it was coming from far, far away, as I gaped disbelieving at my mother’s face inside the crackly computer screen.

-They’d both watched, silently, as my mum listed off her reasons for why she was staying in the Bahamas.
+They’d both watched, silently, as my mum listed off her reasons for staying in the Bahamas.
 Aidan had sat next to me, comfy-sweatpants-clad legs tucked underneath him, watching me with anxiety in his eyes.
 Potter stood in the back, arms folded over his chest, eyes dark and not saying a word.

 “Are you kidding me, Agatha?”
 Aidan cried, hurling his arms into the air so vehemently I had to duck.
 “She’s not coming back?
 That’s not okay.
 Let me talk to her.
 I know I can change her mind.
 Just let me — “

 “No,” I said firmly, trying to smooth out the trembles in my voice.
-I slammed the laptop lid down with finality, almost amputating some of Aidan’s fingers in the process.
+I slammed the laptop lid down with finality, almost surprise-amputating some of Aidan’s fingers in the process.
 “It’s fine, Aidan.
 I’m not a child, okay?
 I don’t need to go running into mummy’s arms every time I get a boo-boo.”

-I’d been trying to pretend like he wasn’t in the room, but it was easier said then done when I could tell, from the prickly hairs on the back of my neck, that he hadn’t taken his eyes off me once this whole time.
+I’d been trying to pretend like he wasn’t in the room, but it was easier said then done when I could tell, from the prickly hairs on the back of my neck, that he hadn’t taken his eyes off me once this entire time.

 It was disconcerting, to say the least.

 “Aggy.”
 Aidan sounded almost... sad.
-Sighing, I twisted around again to face my brother, trying not to flinch at the pity in his voice.
+Sighing, I twisted around to face my brother, trying not to flinch at the pity in his voice.
 I just wanted the both of them to leave me alone.
 “It’s okay to be upset.”

 I decided that, in a time like this, playing dumb would be my best bet.
-“Psh.
-I’m not upset.
+“I’m not upset.
 Why would I be upset?”

-An angry, frustrated noise dislodged itself from somewhere in the back of Potter’s throat.
+A frustrated noise dislodged itself from somewhere in the back of Potter’s throat.

 My eyes fluttered shut.
-Frustration was slowly seeping through my body, making me grit my teeth.
+Frustration was slowly seeping through my body, making me grit my teeth and clench my fists.
 “Look — “

-“No, Bennett, don’t ‘look’ us," Potter slashed through abruptly, harshly.
-"You cannot be seriously acting like this.
-That night at the Ministry, you almost—“ Just in the nick of time, his voice broke off, mouth clamping shut.
-He hastily shoved a hand through his hair, swinging his aggravated gaze to the window.
-The space where his next word should have been was gapingly obvious.
+His voice broke off just in the nick of time, mouth clamping shut abruptly.
+I blinked, and Potter hastily shoved a hand through his hair, swinging his aggravated gaze to the window.
+The space where his next word should have been was left glaringly obvious.